Involution pipe dreams: Characterizing pipe dreams

 \subsection{Pipe dreams}

 Recall the definitions of the sets of reduced words $\R(w)$, involution words $\iR(y)$, and fpf-involution words $\iRfpf(z)$ for $w \in S_n$, $y \in \I_n$, and $z \in \Ifpf_n$ from Section~\ref{schub-sect}.
-The main results of this section are versions of the following theorem for involution pipe dreams and fpf-involution pipe dreams.
+For the standard reading word, the following theorem is well-known from \cite{bergeron-billey}.
+The main new results of this section are versions of this theorem for involution pipe dreams and fpf-involution pipe dreams.

 \begin{thm} A subset $D \subseteq [n]\times [n]$ is a reduced pipe dream for $w \in S_n$ if and only if some (equivalently, every) reading word of $D$ is a reduced word for $w$. \end{thm}

 \begin{proof} Fix $D \subseteq [n]\times [n]$ and $w \in S_n$.
 The set $\R(w)$ is a union of Coxeter commutation classes, so $\word(D)\in\R(w)$ if and only every reading word of $D$ belongs to $\R(w)$ by Lemma~\ref{commutation-lem}.
 Saying that $D$ is a reduced pipe dream for $w$ if and only if $\word(D) \in \R(w)$ is Bergeron and Billey's original definition of an \emph{rc-graph} in \cite[\S3]{bergeron-billey}, and it is clear from the basic properties of permutation wiring diagrams that this is equivalent to the definition of a reduced pipe dream in the introduction. \end{proof}